aaronmsimon/northgate-hs-track-and-field-attendance/README.md

 ## Backlog

 ### Error Handling
-1. Format the validation error so it appears in a more user-friendly way
+~~1.
+Format the validation error so it appears in a more user-friendly way~~
 2. Enable new student (no record in DB) tracking

 ### Coaches' Features